Career Transition Resources

 deans of dental colleges; and a large number of them would be willing to assist you in your transition to a

-teaching career. - VA.
+4. VA.
 Providing dental care to our veterans in a modern VA facility is a very rewarding

-career.
-Opportunities are available for the young general dentist and the experienced specialist as well. - GS.
+5. GS.
 Some Dental Corps officers who REFRAD or retire desire to continue taking care of soldiers in

 an Army Dental Care facility but as a civilian Government Service (GS) or contract dentist.
 These can be full